Dolyna

 Dolyna (Долина, /uk/; Dolina; דאלינע) is a city in Kalush Raion, Ivano-Frankivsk Oblast, south-western Ukraine.
 It hosts the administration of Dolyna urban hromada, one of the hromadas of Ukraine.
 Population: In 2001, population was around 20,900.

+Geography

+Dolyna is located in the geographical region of Galician Prykarpattia, at the foothills of Gorgany mountain range.
+Svicha river flows in the area.

 History

 The city's history reaches the 10th century, making it one of oldest in the region.
 By the 14th century Dolyna became renowned for its salt mine.
 In 1349 the city came under the rule of the Kingdom of Poland, where it remained until 1772 (see Partitions of Poland).
 In 1525 Dolyna, or Dolina, as it is called in Polish, was granted city rights under the Magdeburg law and the right to trade salt similar to that of Kolomyia.
 In 1740 in the city there was a riot of opryshky (Ukrainian rebels).